-HELI 2021 will take place via 3 virtual sessions to occur between May and August.
-Each session is designed to inspire and to celebrate achievement while also maintaining our high standard of keeping it real.
-We are opening up virtual programming to an expanded audience of HELI alumni, prospective HELI Scholars, on- and off campus experts and instructors, and lay members of the public who are curious about what community-academic partnerships are and what health equity scholars do.
+HELI 2021 took place via 3 virtual sessions between May and December.
+Each session was designed to inspire and to celebrate achievement while also maintaining our high standard of keeping it real.
+We opened up virtual programming to an expanded audience of HELI alumni, prospective HELI Scholars, on- and off campus experts and instructors, and lay members of the public who are curious about what community-academic partnerships are and what health equity scholars do.

 Session 2 | Friday, July 16 from 9:00 – 10:30am CT

-Session 2 will feature HELI 2011 Alumna Dr. Tisha M. Felder and HELI 2016 Alumnus Dr. Charles R. Rogers speaking on Thriving as an Early-$tage Investigator: The Untold Do’s and Don’ts.
-They will share invaluable insight on (1) lessons learned from securing and leading their highly competitive training grant awards from the National Cancer Institute, (2) how to effectively be health-equity and community-engaged junior professors at research intensive universities, and (3) effectively building and expanding collaborations with community leaders to eliminate health disparities.
+Session 2 featured HELI 2011 Alumna Dr. Tisha M. Felder and HELI 2016 Alumnus Dr. Charles R. Rogers speaking on Thriving as an Early-$tage Investigator: The Untold Do’s and Don’ts.
+They shared invaluable insight on (1) lessons learned from securing and leading their highly competitive training grant awards from the National Cancer Institute, (2) how to effectively be health-equity and community-engaged junior professors at research intensive universities, and (3) effectively building and expanding collaborations with community leaders to eliminate health disparities.

 Session 1 | Thursday, May 27 from 9:00 – 10:30am CT